 Q. How do the payments for repeat dispensing work?

 In addition to the fees and allowances paid for dispensing all prescriptions, pharmacies receive a repeat dispensing annual payment of £1,500 (£125 per month).

-This payment is made to pharmacy contractors automatically by the Pricing Authority every month, whether they have supplied repeat dispensing items or not.
+This payment is made to contractors automatically by the Pricing Authority every month, whether they have supplied repeat dispensing items or not.
 Neither the contractor nor the local NHS England team needs to do anything to claim/authorise the payments.

 Q. Does the patient need to complete the exemption declaration on both the Repeat Authorisation Form and every Batch Issue?

 Patients are required to complete the exemption declaration on the back of each batch issue at the time of dispensing.
 A patient’s exemption status may change between the first and last dispensing.
 There is no requirement for patients to also complete the declaration on the reverse of the Repeat Authorisation Form.

 Q. Does a repeat dispensing batch issue form have to be an exact duplicate of the repeat dispensing authorising form, e.g. if there are 4 items listed on the authorising form, does the batch issue have to be printed with the same four items on one form, or can two batch issues be printed with two of the items on each form?

 The regulations do not require this to be the case so long as the pharmacist is content that the batch issues do relate to the authorising form.

 Q. I have dispensed the final batch from a patient’s repeat prescription.
 How do I submit the authorising (RA) form to the Pricing Authority?

 Repeat authorisation (RA) forms should be submitted to the Pricing Authority at the end of the month in which all batch issue forms have either been dispensed or expired or the medication is no longer required.